 SMB mounting allows developers to bind existing SMB shares to their containerized apps.
 Previously, SMB shares were only accessible by using the SharpCIFS library.
 PASW v2.4.0 natively supports SMB mounting.

-For more information, see SMB (WINDOWS) FILE SHARES in the .NET on Pivotal Cloud Foundry cookbook.
+For more information, see Using SMB Volumes in .NET Apps.